DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Info screen for all data about prizes (with probabilities)
 - Investment Plan minigame [sometime]
   - Two new modes besides Timed and Instant
-- Round systems for the Season Challenge

-## Big Changes in consideration
-- Friend/Affiliation system [sometime]
-    - Add other players to collaborate

 ## Designed features that didn't make it, but might come one day
 - Recurring events for gifts between players
-- Street Market to acquire items to use in minigames or for prestige
 - Auto-Market buttons, to automate some clicks
 - Ore Miner Update, with secret mines
-- The Fact-book, a list of all features and rules